emirdur/abovo/README-pypi.md

 Built from scratch with modular layers, customizable training, and optimized execution, Abovo gives students and performance-focused developers a hands-on learning platform for matrix computation, backpropagation, and acceleration techniques.

-> Note that this is meant to be used as an educational platform and has not been tested to be used as a production-grade package.
+> Note: this is meant to be used as an educational platform and has not been tested to be used as a production-grade package.

 ## Features